 Specifically, the accreditation program gives law enforcement agencies the opportunity to prove that their practices meet an established set of professional standards set by CALEA.
 These include maintaining a comprehensive set of written directives, providing reports and analyses necessary for the Police Chief and other division leaders to make informed decisions, and ensuring that programs are in place for times of natural or man-made critical incidents, just to name a few.

-We hope you take advantage of this opportunity to share insight on any experiences you have had with our officers or the division as a whole.
-Resident feedback is an important part of this accreditation process, helping to affirm the division’s responsiveness to community needs and issues or to redirect resources to where they are most needed.
+We hope you take advantage of this opportunity to share insight on any experiences you have had with our officers or the division.
+Resident feedback is important to the division, helping to affirm the division’s responsiveness to community needs and issues or to redirect resources to where they are most needed.